Tiger & Bunny: Critical response

 Regarding Kotetsu, Beveridge described him as the "conscience" of the show.
 Reid praised Kotetsu's Japanese voice actor—Hiroaki Hirata—for giving depth to the character, and also enjoyed latter episodes showcasing Kotetsu's motivations and relationship with his family; his relationship with his daughter Kaede being described as touching.
 However, Barnaby was often seen as the least likable character as result of his antisocial personality which is why ComicsAlliance recommended fans to read the manga which is seen from his own point of view and helps understand him more.

 Critics reacted positively to the supporting characters in the series; Seid described it as "driven by its characters", who are the "true strength" of the series.
 Moody found all of the supporting heroes and Lunatic entertaining, though admonished the fact Rock Bison and Fire Emblem do not get any episodes focusing on them.
 Speelman also described the characters as being one viewers "grow to love", singling out Dragon Kid.
 Reid also described her as one of his favorite characters.
 Beveridge singled out Lunatic for being a menacing villain and adding a challenge to the main characters, also taking note of Martinez's role during the half-way point of the series.

 There was also comments in regards to production values.
 Solomon praised the action sequences, as did Moody including the handling of CGI.
 Beveridge also commended the action sequences and described them as "great".
-Anime News Network commented that while some parts of the animation were poorly done, the series was still enjoyable.
+Theron Martin of Anime News Network commented that while some parts of the animation were poorly done, the series was still enjoyable.